 Thank you Compassion House for made me a better person and for prepared me for what’s ahead.
 I’m now ready to be a mom and raise this child with love and to show him God’s purpose for his life.

-In 1989 YWAM (Youth with a Mission) opened The New Beginnings Maternity Home in Elm Springs and a New Beginnings Crisis Pregnancy Center in Fayetteville, AR.
+In 1989, Youth with a Mission (YWAM) opened the New Beginnings Maternity Home in Elm Springs and a New Beginnings Crisis Pregnancy Center in Fayetteville, AR.

-In 1998 YWAM decided to alter their ministry strategy to focus on abstinence in the schools.
-Owen Paris (YWAM President) approached Pastor Steve Dixon regarding CLC taking over the New Beginnings Home and Pregnancy Center.
-Pastor Steve agreed with the intention of establishing them as a Body of Christ ministry in Northwest Arkansas rather than a CLC Ministry.
+YWAM decided to alter its ministry strategy in 1998 to focus on abstinence in the schools.
+Owen Paris (YWAM president) approached Pastor Steve Dixon regarding Christian Life Cathedral taking over the New Beginnings Home and Pregnancy Center.
+Pastor Steve agreed with the intention of establishing it as a Body of Christ ministry in Northwest Arkansas rather than a CLC ministry.

-In 2009 the community came together to build an expansion to Compassion House which would double its size.
-In 2011 a renovation of the kitchen was completed thus enabling us to house up to nine residents.
+In 2009, the community came together to build an expansion to Compassion House, doubling its size.
+In 2011, a renovation of the kitchen was completed, enabling us to house up to nine residents.

 Tom and Nancy Muccio retired from the board in 2018, and Jenn Hart assumed the role of chairman of the board.